 Vampire (1895) | Edvard Munch (1863–1944) | The Munch Museum, Oslo | The work of Norwegian artist Edvard Munch was a major influence on German Expressionism.

 Expressionism in Music

-Expressionism in music was often concerned with social injustice and protest and used jarring rhythms and dissonance to stir emotions from the darkest recesses of the human psyche.
-A common Expressionistic theme was opposition to war, especially World War I. As a movement, Expressionism was fairly unified: writers, artists, film makers and musicians kept in close contact and supported one another.
+Expressionism in music was often concerned with social injustice and protest.
+A common Expressionistic theme was opposition to war, especially World War I. Composers used jarring rhythms and dissonance to stir emotions from the darkest recesses of the human psyche.
+As a movement, Expressionism was fairly unified: writers, artists, film makers and musicians kept in close contact and supported one another.
 Due to the overt political tone of the movement and its organization, Expressionism ended with the rise of the Nazi regime.
-Hitler—a failed painter—condemned their art as perverted and Expressionists were forced to flee Germany or go underground.
+Hitler, a failed artist and painter, condemned their art as perverted and Expressionists were forced to flee Germany or go underground.

 The foremost proponents of musical Expressionism were Arnold Schoenberg (1874–1951) and his two students, Alban Berg (1885–1935) and Anton Webern (1883–1945).

 Marzella (1909-10) | Ernst Ludwig Kirchner (1880–1938) | Moderna Museet, Stockholm | Kirchner was a founding member of the Expressionist art group, Die Brücke.